CassidaPro/CassidaPro.github.io/README.md

 ## Raspbian 'buster'

-<font style="color:#000000">The ZC4 system uses Raspbian 'buster' as its operating system and package
-source for instaled GPL software.
+The ZC4 system uses Raspbian 'buster' as its operating system and package source for instaled GPL software.
 Indexes for package source and binaries can be found in the following online repositories:
 - [raspbian.raspberrypi.org](http://raspbian.raspberrypi.org/raspbian/dists/buster/)